 Return to Top

-What if the opposing party moves during the case?
+What if the other side moves during the case?

-The Civil Rules require that you serve the opposing party at their last known address which is usually the address they put in the court file.
-It is very important to change your address in the court file if you move.
-Otherwise, the opposing party and the court may send documents to your old address and you won't know what is going on in your case.
-To let the court know you have moved or changed your telephone number, file a Notice of Change of Mailing Address/Telephone Number, TF 955 PDF.
+If one of you is not using TrueFiling, it is very important to change your address in the court file if you move.
+Otherwise, the other side and the court may send documents to your old address and you won't know what is going on in your case.
+To let the court know you have moved or changed your telephone number, file a Notice of Change of Contact Information, TF 955 PDF.
+You can also use this form to tell the court if your email or phone number changed.

 Return to Top

-What if I don't want the opposing party to know my address or phone number or where I live with our children?
+What if I don't want the other side to know my address or phone number or where I live with our children?

-You must provide the court and opposing party with an address where you will receive mail and a message phone to reach you if necessary in the case.
-You do not have to give the opposing party your actual address and phone number if you have safety concerns.
+If you do not use TrueFiling, you must provide the court and the other side with an address where you will receive mail and a message phone to reach you if necessary in the case.
+You do not have to give the other side your actual address and phone number if you have safety concerns.
 You have to ask the court permission to keep your actual contact information confidential.
 There are different forms depending on what type of case you have.

 Cases with child custody issues

 If you have child custody issues in your case, you are required to file a Child Custody Jurisdiction Affidavit, DR-150 [Fill-in PDF] and provide the children's addresses for the last five years.
-If you don't want the opposing party to know the information in the Affidavit, you can file a Direction to Seal Affidavit, DR-151PDF.
-You will have to serve the opposing party with the Direction to Seal Affidavit, but NOT the Child Custody Jurisdiction Affidavit.
-The judge will decide whether the Child Custody Jurisdiction Affidavit and the children's addresses are sealed from the opposing party and publics view.
-Remember don't put your actual contact information on the complaint, answer or any other documents you file if you don't want the opposing party to have it.
+If you don't want the other side to know the information in the Affidavit, you can file a Direction to Seal Affidavit, DR-151PDF.
+Serve the other side with the Direction to Seal Affidavit, but not the Child Custody Jurisdiction Affidavit.
+The judge will decide whether the Child Custody Jurisdiction Affidavit and the children's addresses are sealed from the other side and public’s view.
+Remember: don't put your actual contact information on the complaint, answer, or any other documents you file if you don't want the other side to have it.

 Cases without child custody issues